laobubu/HyperMD/docs/index.md

 // some .css files will be implicitly imported by "hypermd"
 // you may get the list with HyperMD Dependency Walker

-require("hypermd/powerpack/fold-math-with-katex") // implicitly requires "katex"
+// Load these modes if you want highlighting ... require("codemirror/mode/htmlmixed/htmlmixed") // for embedded HTML require("codemirror/mode/stex/stex") // for Math TeX Formular require("codemirror/mode/yaml/yaml") // for Front Matters

-require("hypermd/powerpack/hover-with-marked") // implicitly requires "marked"
+// Load PowerPacks if you want to utilize 3rd-party libs require("hypermd/powerpack/fold-math-with-katex") // implicitly requires "katex" require("hypermd/powerpack/hover-with-marked") // implicitly requires "marked"
 // and other power packs...